MattMattL/Quantum-Computer-Simulator-2/README.md

 ## Q-mulator V2

-I recently changed the title of this project (/ˈkjuːmjʊleɪtə/ or /kjúːmjulèitər/).

 ### About This Repository
 This is the second version of my original quantum computer simulator, Qumulator (2019).